 “How can you say that?
 Especially after what I just told you,” he challenged her.

-“You ARE strong.
+“You are strong.
 You’re the strongest person I know,” she contradicted him.

 “Oh, Is,” he closed his eyes feeling the tears come.

 “I know everything is harder for you.
 But you’re doing it, baby.
 You can do everything.
-I know there’re dozens of things you worry about every day.
+I know there are dozens of things you worry about every day.
 You need to know I’m not one of them.
 You don’t need to worry about me.
 I’m with you.
 I love you.
 All of you.
 And it doesn’t matter to me if you can’t walk.
 Or if you do things a little differently.
 I swear to you.
 Of course you feel this way.
 You’re doing it all by yourself.
 But you don’t have to be so tough all the time.
 Not all the time, not around me.”
 She threw her arms around him and held him.
 “You’re not alone, Eli.
 I’m right here.
 I’m not going anywhere.
-I promise,” she whispered to his ear.
+I promise,” she whispered in his ear.

 He returned her embrace and he couldn’t fight it anymore.
 He let the tears flow and then he couldn’t stop them.
 Before he could help it he was sobbing like a child.